tanbt/ProgressiveWebApp/README.md

 * [Firebase Hosting](https://firebase.google.com/docs/hosting/deploying)

 ## Troubleshooting
+* In Windows, have to use Firebase CLI in `cmd`, not git bash
 * Cannot install npm because of permision of writing cache ** MacOS: sudo chown -R root /cache/path
-* Cannot run *firebase deploy* because of *$RESOURCE_DIR* ** The path to project location contains special characters (e.g. whitespace)
+* Cannot run *firebase deploy* because of *$RESOURCE_DIR* ** Have to stay at root folder, instead of `functions` folder ** The path to project location contains special characters (e.g. whitespace)

 ## External demo resourece